Compulsory acquisition

 If an agreement still is not reached, the acquiring authority will compulsorily acquire your property.

-The acquiring authority will publish a notice in the NSW Government Gazette, the permanent public record of official notices issued by the NSW Government.
+The acquiring authority will then publish a notice in the NSW Government Gazette, the permanent public record of official notices issued by the NSW Government.

 Publication of the notice in the Gazette means: